- Pepperdine University, J.D.

 - United States District Court Central, Eastern, Southern, Northern Districts of California

-For over 30 years, Steve Caine’s practice has focused on the representation of clients in the appellate and trial courts, primarily in the defense of professional liability claims (primarily architects, engineers, attorneys, accountants and other licensed professionals), commercial and corporate litigation, homeowners’ association liability, civil RICO claims, insurance "bad faith" actions, toxic exposure claims including asbestos litigation and California's "Prop.
+For over 30 years, Steve Caine’s practice has focused on the representation of clients in the appellate and trial courts, primarily in the defense of professional liability claims (primarily architects, engineers, attorneys, accountants, doctors, nurses, and other licensed professionals), commercial and corporate litigation, homeowners’ association liability, civil RICO claims, insurance "bad faith" actions, toxic exposure claims including asbestos litigation and California's "Prop.
 65," and general liability tort claims, all in both state and federal courts.